Stacy-JoyM/week1codechallenge/README.md

 * Download a zip in the code button to the week1codechallenge folder
 * Extract the files
 * Open the extracted folder with VSCode
-* Run node grade.js to get prompt for grades calculator
+* Run "node grade.js" in terminal to get prompt for grades calculator
-* Run node salary.js to get prompt for salary calculator
+* Run "node salary.js" to get prompt for salary calculator
-* Run node speed.js to get prompt for speed meter
+* Run "node speed.js" to get prompt for speed meter

 ## Known Bugs
-The application works perfectly well, no bugs.
+The applications work perfectly well, no bugs.

 ## Technologies used
 Git